 Product Design and Technology Units 1 and 2

-You will work as a team, choose a cultural style or movement to research, decide on a team design situation and gain feedback from each other throughout the process.
+In Unit 2, Collaborative design, you work as an online team, choose a cultural style or movement to research, decide on a team design situation and share feedback with each other throughout the process.

 Who is it for?

-This subjects is for students who like to be creative but within boundaries, i.e. within the discipline of design.
-You learn a process to help you expand your ideas and to solve design problems.
-It broadens your knowledge about sustainability issues and how to use ideas of others as influence.
+This subject is for students who like to be creative but within boundaries, i.e. within the discipline of design.
+You will learn a process to help you expand your ideas and to solve design problems.
+You will broaden your knowledge about sustainability issues.
+You will learn about different drawing types and their purposes and how to use the ideas of others to influence your own.

 What do you do?